rdmpage/ocr-correction/README.md

 OCR correction in browser for Leiden Hackathon
 ==============================================

-Web interface for correcting OCR text from BHL.
-Goal is to provide a simple interface for interactive editing of text, as well as tools to make inferences from the edits (e.g., frequency of certain kinds of OCR errors).
+A web interface for correcting OCR text from the Biodiversity Heritage Library as DjVu XML files and corresponding full page png images.
+The goal is to provide a simple interface for interactive editing of text, as well as tools to make inferences from the edits (e.g., frequency of certain kinds of OCR errors).

+The [hackathon](http://www.naturalis.nl/en/news/bioinformatics/hackathon-nutshell/) took place March 2014 in Leiden, the Netherlands and was sponsored by [Naturalis Biodiversity Center](http://www.naturalis.nl/) and [pro-iBiosphere](http://www.pro-ibiosphere.eu/).
+See the [follow-up paper](http://doi.org/10.3897/BDJ.2.e1125) in the Biodiversity Data Journal.

 [![Build Status](https://secure.travis-ci.org/dshorthouse/ocr-correction.png?branch=master)](http://travis-ci.org/dshorthouse/ocr-correction)